Medically reviewed by Dr. George Kosco, DO on March 14, 2020

 LDL is made inside your liver.
 These molecules are made up of protein, cholesterol, and triglycerides.

-When LDL start its life, it’s called Very Low-Density Lipoprotein or VLDL.
+When LDL starts its life, it’s called Very Low-Density Lipoprotein or VLDL.

 Those triglycerides are needed for energy, so when they leave the liver, their cargo quickly gets dropped off at cells that need energy, and the VLDL turns into LDL that contains fewer triglycerides but still has its cholesterol.